wu-lee/rushkoff-archive/docs/_articles/open-source-democracy.md

 The values engendered by our fledgling networked culture may, in fact, prove quite applicable to the broader challenges of our time and help a world struggling with the impact of globalism, the lure of fundamentalism and the clash of conflicting value systems.
 The very survival of democracy as a functional reality is dependent upon our acceptance, as individuals, of adult roles in conceiving and stewarding the shape and direction of society.

-Religions and ideologies are terrific things, so long as no one

-actually believes in them.
-While absolute truths may exist, it is

-presumptuous for anyone to conclude he has found and comprehended one.
-True, the adoption of an absolutist frame of reference

-serves many useful purposes.
-An accepted story can unify an

-otherwise diverse population, provide widespread support for a single

-regime and reassure people in times of stress.
-Except for the resulting

-ethnocentrism, repression of autonomy and stifling of new ideas,

-such static templates can function well for quite a while.
-Dictators

-from Adolf Hitler to Idi Amin owed a good part of their success to

-their ability to develop ethnically based mythologies that united their

-people under a single sense of identity.
-The biblical myth of Jacob and

-De m o s 45

-his sons served to unify formerly non-allied desert tribes (with the

-same names as Jacob’s sons) in ancient Sinai.
-They not only

-conquered much of the region, but created a fairly stable regime for

-centuries.
+Religions and ideologies are terrific things, so long as no one actually believes in them.
+While absolute truths may exist, it is presumptuous for anyone to conclude he has found and comprehended one.
+True, the adoption of an absolutist frame of reference serves many useful purposes.
+An accepted story can unify an otherwise diverse population, provide widespread support for a single regime and reassure people in times of stress.
+Except for the resulting ethnocentrism, repression of autonomy and stifling of new ideas, such static templates can function well for quite a while.
+Dictators from Adolf Hitler to Idi Amin owed a good part of their success to their ability to develop ethnically based mythologies that united their people under a single sense of identity.
+The biblical myth of Jacob and his sons served to unify formerly non-allied desert tribes (with the same names as Jacob’s sons) in ancient Sinai.
+They not only conquered much of the region, but created a fairly stable regime for centuries.

 So these stories enable a certain kind of functionality.
 Their relative